juliansommer/workout-track/README.md

 # TODO

+- pages

+  - create, edit and delete workout
+    - should be able to reuse most of the plan page
+  - landing page
+  - have user page where they can see their data
+    - on the user page, can edit their details (being height, weight and age)
+    - then need a separate user table in supabase that is linked to the auth table

 - MAKE SURE TO SET A MAX AND MIN INT VALUE FOR ANY FIELD THAT NEEDS IT IN THE ZOD SCHEMA

   - pb
     - weight (float)
     - reps (int)